kadena-io/pact/docs/pact-reference.md

 ### Message Data {#messagedata}

 Pact expects code to arrive in a message with a JSON payload and signatures.
-Message data is read using [read-msg](#read-msg) and related functions, while signatures are not directly readable or writable -- they are evaluated as part of [keyset predicate](#keysetpredicates) enforcement.
+Message data is read using [read-msg](#read-msg) and related functions.
+While signatures are not directly readable or writable, they are evaluated as part of [keyset predicate](#keysetpredicates) enforcement.

 #### JSON support {#json}